-Although the Central California Coast city of San Luis Obispo hasn't had a specific gay bar for some time, this attractive city of about 45,000 (with about 270,000 in the entire county) that's home to Cal Poly State University, a bustling downtown, and a burgeoning wine country does have a good-size LGBT population, and you will find the crowd at many bars and cafes here quite diverse and mixed.
+Although the Central California Coast city of San Luis Obispo hasn't had a specific gay bar for some time, this attractive city of about 45,000 (with about 270,000 in the entire county) that's home to Cal Poly State University, a bustling downtown, and a burgeoning wine country does have a good-size LGBT population.
+You will find the crowd at many bars and cafes here is quite diverse and mixed.
 This is especially the case during the week San Luis Obispo Gay Pride, which is held in July.

 If you're looking for particularly gay-welcoming places that are popular for dancing, or that have notable settings or food and drink, you'll find a handful of excellent options right in the heart of downtown SLO.
 Other communities in the area worth checking out for dining and mostly early-evening bar fun include Paso Robles, Pismo Beach, and Cambra.
-A lot of the better hotels in the area also have notable restaurants - among them the Madonna Inn, Sycamore Springs Resort, Cass House, and...
-Paso Robles Inn.
-Check out the San Luis Obispo County Hotels Guide for more details on these properties and their bars and restaurants.
+A lot of the better hotels in the area also have notable restaurants - among them the Madonna Inn, Sycamore Springs Resort, Cass House, and Paso Robles Inn.

 Here's a look, in alphabetical order, of some San Luis Obispo bars, restaurants, and cafes we're especially fond of.